adrianodpdiaz/shopping-cart-microservices/README.md

 The **Shopping Cart Management** is a distributed e-commerce cart management system in microservices architecture.
 The design emphasizes modularity, scalability, and performance while leveraging modern technologies and best practices. 🚀

-It enables users to add, update, view, and delete items from their shopping carts.
-It integrates seamlessly with other services in the architecture, such as the Product and Notification Services, to provide real-time cart updates, product information, and asynchronous notifications.
+It enables users to add, update, view, and delete items from their shopping carts, integrating with other services in the architecture, such as the Customer, Product and Notification Services, to provide customer and product information, and asynchronous notifications.

 ---